EslamElkhair/HospitalSystem/README.md

 ## Description

+Hospital management system is a C++ console-based system used to help doctors manage the process of ckecking patients regularly.

 **The System is working as following:**

 * The system has 20 different specialization in the system (e.g. Children, Surgery,etc)